-5 Best Dedicated Server Hosting Companies of 2017
+5 Best Dedicated Server Hosting Companies

 A review of the best dedicated web hosting providers.
 Learn about dedicated servers & how to find a suitable dedicated hosting plan for your website.

 Choosing a dedicated server that is fast, secure, properly managed, and has the right software stack for your development needs is very important when shopping around for a dedicated web hosting plan.
 In this article, we’ll cover the best dedicated server hosting companies we'd recommend leasing a server from, some of the benefits you can expect when purchasing a dedicated web hosting plan, and some tips on getting started with your new dedicated server.